Kin The Know

 Although we can sometimes feel like we're doing it wrong, there are many mothers out there who are going through exactly the same emotional journey.

-Breastfeeding guilt is a common experience amongst parents when it really shouldn't be.
+Breastfeeding guilt is a common experience among parents when it really shouldn't be.

 Your breastfeeding relationship should be guilt-free; it's about being connected to your baby and making sure your baby is nourished.